Wondering how to start a blog in India?

 Step 2: Choose a blogging platform

-- You can set up the blog with no coding knowledge.
+- Set up the blog with no coding knowledge.

-- You can design or add the new functionality as you want.
+- Design or add the new functionality as you want.

-- There is seamless integration with page builders and tools to make your blog more appealing.
+- Seamless integration with page builders and tools to make your blog more appealing.

-- There is a massive community for discussing possibilities with and helping each other.
+- A massive community for discussing possibilities with and helping each other.

-So for someone new wanting to start a blog in India, WordPress.org is the absolute classic.
+So for someone new to wants to start a blog in India, WordPress.org is the right choice.